-Scammer May Have Snagged Your Middle Class Tax Refund
+Scammer may have snagged your Middle Class Tax Refund

 “I just thought it was late.
 It’s the state, they’re running behind, I just didn’t receive it yet,” he said.

-Ryan never got his payment, but he did get a 1099, so Uncle Sam could collect taxes on his MCTR.
-Ryan called Money Network, the company the state hired to run the program.
+Ryan never got his payment, but he did get a 1099 form so Uncle Sam could collect taxes on his MCTR.
+Residents weren’t required to pay taxes on the MCTR.
+The I-Team asked the state why it mailed 1099s, and it said it did so before the IRS decided the payment was tax exempt.

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.